pkurth/D3D12Renderer/README.md

 - Open the solution and build.
 This _should_ work directly.
 Visual Studio sometimes reports an "Unspecified error" when building.
-In that case simply restart Visual Studio and you are good to go.
+In that case either restart Visual Studio or re-generate the project (_generate.bat_) and you are good to go.
 - If you add new source files (or shaders), re-run the _generate.bat_ file.

 The assets seen in the screenshots above are not included with the source code.